Your Favorite Blog of 2022: Resveratrol and Vitamin C: The Skincare Power Couple Worth Knowing About

-Besides Resveratrol and Vitamin C, this cleanser also contains several other ingredients that help improve the skin.
+Besides Resveratrol and Vitamin C, this cleanser also contains several other ingredients that help improve the appearance of the skin.
 Some noteworthy ingredients in the formulation are:

 - Vitamin A or Retinyl Palmitate.
-A gentler alternative to Retinol, Retinyl Palmitate is the least irritating of all retinoids.
-Despite being less harsh than Retinol, this form of Vitamin A still covers all the bases: promotes cell turnover, unclogs pores, and improves the skin’s overall tone.
+A gentler alternative to Retinol, Retinyl Palmitate is the least irritating of all retinoids

 - Aloe Barbadensis Leaf Extract.
-Otherwise known as Aloe Vera Leaf Extract, this ingredient moisturizes and soothes the skin.
+Otherwise known as Aloe Vera Leaf Extract, this ingredient moisturizes and soothes the feel of the skin

 - Calendula Officinalis Flower Extract.
-Another antioxidant-rich ingredient, this flower extract has shown exceptional wound-healing and anti-inflammatory properties.
+Another botanical ingredient, this flower extract reduces the look of redness and inflammation

 To use, pump a small amount of product and massage into damp skin in a circular motion.
 Rinse off with warm water.
 For optimal results, use twice daily.